What’s happening when and where in the world of food: a calendar of special food days.

 The 9th of February is a day for bagels, cream cheese and cured salmon slices.

 The 10th of February is Cream Cheese Brownie Day.
 A cream cheese brownie is a very decadent combination of brownies and cheesecake, fudgy and cheesy at the same time.

 On 11 February 1963, at 8 p.m, Julia Child's television series "The French Chef" first premiered.
 It would go on to transform American cooking and thinking about food.

 The 11th of February is Peppermint Patty Day.
 You can eat them on their own out of hand as a snack, or use them in dessert recipes such as cookies, cakes and brownies.

 Plum Pudding Day is the 12th of February.
 Maybe the day is for those who didn't get any plum pudding at Christmas.

 13th of February is Tortini Day.
 Tortini can range from a chocolate cake with an oozing centre, to a savoury egg dish which is like a small quiche.
 So you have lots of choice to celebrate today!

-On the Ides of February Romans would visit their relatives' tombs, and leave gifts of flowers, wine, bread crumbs, or a sprinkle of salt.
+On the 13th of February, the Ides of February, Romans would visit their relatives' tombs, and leave gifts of flowers, wine, bread crumbs, or a sprinkle of salt.

-Brose Day and later that day, Bannock Night, was a food-related tradition held in Scotland on the same day as Shrove Tuesday.
+Brose Day and later that day, Bannock Night, were food-related traditions held in Scotland on the same day as Shrove Tuesday.